 where $\pi_\theta$ is a causal language model and the loss is computed over $y$ (trajectory + final output).
 We denote the resulting SFT policy as $\pi_{\mathrm{ref}}$ and use it as the KL reference in Stage~II.

-\paragraph{What SFT internalizes.} Supervising $T^\star$ (process) together with $x_{\mathrm{tgt}}$ (outcome) provides two inductive biases: (i) \emph{validity-preserving prior}—training targets are valid endpoints (proteins/SMILES), so the model learns an implicit prior for producing valid sequences without constrained decoding; validity is evaluated post hoc (e.g., RDKit for SMILES); (ii) \emph{minimal-edit bias}—because $T^\star$ is the unit-cost shortest script, the model is encouraged to produce concise, non-redundant edit trajectories instead of convoluted mutation chains.
+\paragraph{What SFT internalizes.} Supervising $T^\star$ (process) together with $x_{\mathrm{tgt}}$ (outcome) provides two inductive biases: (i) \emph{validity-biased prior}—training targets are valid endpoints (proteins/SMILES), so the model learns an implicit prior for producing valid sequences without constrained decoding; validity is evaluated post hoc (e.g., RDKit for SMILES); (ii) \emph{minimal-edit bias}—because $T^\star$ is the unit-cost shortest script, the model is encouraged to produce concise, non-redundant trajectories rather than convoluted chains.